Managing Director and Executive Directors

 Previously Tom has worked for a number of county, city and unitary councils including Kent, Lancashire and Liverpool.

-Matt’s role is a statutory one, leading a department which combines children’s social care with support to deliver excellence in education countrywide.
+Sara’s role is a key statutory one, leading a department which combines children’s social care with support to deliver excellence in education countywide.

 Simon’s primary role is to ensure the council’s long-term financial health and his remit includes the Budget and financial management, audit, pensions, and making the most of our property assets.

 Prior to this he worked at the BBC for 10 years in senior finance roles across TV, radio and new media.
 Simon was part of the launch team of the multi award winning BBC News Online.

 Before his appointment at Norfolk County Council, Simon was chair of the Board of Trustees at the Norfolk children’s charity Break.